 Annual dues of members were $10/year.
 A $2.00 charge was assessed for members and ladies, the ladies using their separate facility (noted later.)
 Non-members were also welcome but assessed a $2.50 charge per day.
 If non-members daily charges amounted to $10.00, they would be included in the membership.
 During the previous summer, 68 persons visited Deer Island, most remaining for two weeks, which became the norm over the years, especially for those selected to attend an initiation phase.

 Deer Island had, at the time, three major facilities: The “Ledges,” the “Overlook,” and the “Stone House.”

 Located at the southern end of Deer Island, this is the only remaining facility of the three originally and still used by the Skull and Bones.
-The Ledges was used primarily for guests, whether they were wives, family members, or friends, and conveniently located less than a half mile from the main clubhouse.
+The Ledges were used primarily for guests, whether wives, family members, or friends, and conveniently located less than a half mile from the main clubhouse.
 The Ledges had, in 1908, nine bedrooms and a large social room surrounded by a wide veranda.
 It also had a dining room and a boathouse.

-According to an article printed in the Watertown Daily Times on December 6, 1909, the managing director of the association, William Beebe, professor of mathematics at Yale, and Mrs. Beebe, lived at the Ledges.
+According to an article in the Watertown Daily Times on December 6, 1909, the managing director of the association, William Beebe, professor of mathematics at Yale, and Mrs. Beebe, lived at the Ledges.
 The article also went on to detail The Ledges further–

 It is said that the house has a choice collection of tableware, linen and furniture, all designed in the weird symbols of the skull and bones, and that the walls of its rooms are covered with pictures, portraits and texts commemorative of the fraternity’s history.
 The men are summoned to meals by a mysterious bell, three taps upon which are followed by twice two taps, “322” being the symbol which appears in everything connected with society, the exact significance of which is unknown to those outside.